BaseMax/JokeGraphQLTS/README.md

 npm start
 ```

-The API should now be accessible at http://localhost:3000.
+The API should now be accessible at http://localhost:4000.

 ## API Documentation

-The API documentation can be accessed by visiting http://localhost:3000/graphql while the server is running.
+The API documentation can be accessed by visiting http://localhost:4000/graphql while the server is running.
 The documentation provides details about available queries, mutations, and their input/output types.

 ## Authentication

 The API supports user authentication using JSON Web Tokens (JWT).
 In order to perform admin actions, you need to authenticate as an admin user.
 Here's how you can obtain an access token:

-- Make a POST request to /login with valid login credentials.
+- Make a mutations request to /graphql with valid login credentials.
 - If the login is successful, you will receive a response containing an access token.
 - Include the access token in the Authorization header of subsequent requests using the format: Bearer <access_token>.